buhrmi/buhrmi/README.md

 # Hi there ✌️

 I'm a web developer working in real estate marketing.
-In my spare time I enjoy [vlogging about Vanlife](https://youtube.com/@stefanbuhrmester) and putting on [music festivals](https://twitch.tv/opendjbooth).
+In my spare time I enjoy [vlogging about Vanlife](https://youtube.com/@stefanbuhrmester) and putting together [small music festivals](https://twitch.tv/opendjbooth).
 I'm also CEO and co-founder of [Shitcoin Swap](https://www.shitcoinswap.com), the world's best place to discover crypto projects and trade them with friends.

 ## Portfolio